Outboard Motor Maintenance: The Complete Schedule for Yamaha, Mercury & Suzuki

 All three brands publish hour-based and time-based maintenance: whichever comes first usually wins.
 None of them replace reading your manual.

-• Yamaha — Schedules are typically organized by model family (portable, midrange, V6/V8 offshore).
-Oil and filter at 100 hours / annual is common on current four-strokes; high-output engines may add earlier inspections.
-Dealer tools can pull stored fault history on EFI models.
+• Yamaha — Schedules are organized by model family (portable, midrange, V6/V8 offshore).
+Oil and filter at 100 hours or annually is standard on current four-strokes, and high-output engines may add earlier inspections.
+Yamaha's dealer tools can also pull stored fault history on EFI models, which is useful if you're buying a used rig — ask the seller for a printout.

-Bottom line: The brands agree on categories (oil, filters, impeller, lower unit, fuel, ignition) but not on exact mileposts.
-The two guides below go deeper without replacing your owner's manual.
+The brands agree on the categories of maintenance — oil, filters, impeller, lower unit, fuel, ignition — but not on exact intervals or part numbers.
+The companion guides below go deeper.

 Mobile App Available